chrisnoonan98675/site/xl-deploy/how-to/using-the-jython-step-delegate.markdown

 ### Update the Jython script

-Now the Jython script can access the method parameter using the `params` object.
+The Jython script can access the method parameter using the `params` object.
 This is an implicit object that is available to the Jython script that stores all method parameters.
 Other implicit objects that are available to the script are `args`, which is a dictionary that contains arguments passed to the script, and `thisCi`, which refers to the configuration item on which the control action is defined.

 {% highlight python %}
 import os